 We're building a pro-public lands movement that honors our outdoor way of life

-Montana Wilderness Association couldn’t agree more, and we are dedicated to making sure that we continue benefitting from and enjoying these public lands, and that involves educating and reminding our elected officials how public lands sustain our outdoor heritage and our way of life.
-On our website, in our social media, in the halls and offices of our state capitol and our nation’s capitol, we’ve been reminding our elected officials and other decision makers that our public lands are essential to our way of life and sacred to who we are.
+We couldn’t agree more, and we are dedicated to making sure that we, and the generations that come after us, continue benefiting from and enjoying these special places.
+That requires educating and reminding our elected officials about the myriad ways that public lands sustain our way of life and quality of life.
+On our website, in our social media, in the halls and offices of our state and nation’s capitols, we’ve been reminding our elected officials and other decision-makers that our public lands are essential to who we are as Montanans and Americans.

 "We cannot and must not leave to our kids and grandkids anything less than the unrivaled outdoor experience and heritage that our parents and grandparents worked so hard to preserve for us." - Governor Steve Bullock

 For the last three legislative sessions, we have stood shoulder to shoulder with thousands of Montanans at the Rally for Public Lands, organized by MWA and our public lands partners.
 Each time we sent a powerful message to our legislators and Congressional delegation: public lands belong in public hands.

 This rallying cry has united Montanans around the state and across the political spectrum, showing just how much Montanans revere our public lands.
 At the same time, we know that it’s not enough to keep these lands in public hands; we must also steward, protect, and invest in them so that future generations will have the same experiences on these lands that we enjoy today.

 MWA members and supporters are especially dedicated in their advocacy for public lands, driving in hundreds of phone calls and emails to our elected officials demanding that they not just defend, but also actively support our public lands and outdoor way of life.